 8 Reasons For Alumni Engagement

-This blog will be focusing on why schools must be focused on alumni engagement and our top tips for doing so.
+This blog will be focusing on why schools must be focused on alumni engagement, the importance of alumni, and our top tips for achieving alumni engagement.

 Once upon a time, there was a former student who approached the Dean of his old school for some advice on engagement.